paketo-buildpacks/rfcs/accepted/0000-programming-style-guide.md

 ## Motivation

-The Programming Style Guide will addrress the challenge of maintaining consistent and high-quality code with excellent test coverage in an open source project.
+The Programming Style Guide will address the challenge of maintaining consistent and high-quality code with excellent test coverage in an open source project.
 Explicitly naming expectations will benefit both contributors of new code and reviewers of that code in the following ways: